These are the best Persian learning resources to learn Persian online for free (or at most, for a small fee).

 You can use his site to complement your other guides/books.
 It’s not a standalone website from which to learn Persian — just a really good reference one.

 It has a straightforward, text-first design (updated in 2020) that puts the content first.
 He’s always updating the content to make sure it’s accurate and complete.

 Mr Jahanshiri put in a lot of really useful information, including detailed explanations of Persian grammar and conjugation, awesome lists of Persian vocabulary, and some useful cheat sheets.
 Looking at some of the vocab I’m seeing words I don’t know in any language.

 Note it’s all in “standard” Persian, so the pronunciation is a bit formal compared to resources that focus on colloquial Persian.

 Nobody speaking to Persians can go long without playing card games, so it’s nice he put the rules for the two most common games in there as well!

-University of Texas at Austin’s Farsi Resources (Free, Formal Farsi, reference-style)
+University of Texas at Austin’s Persian Resources (Free, Formal Persian, reference-style)